ozanMSFT/pytorch-wiki/Bot-commands.md

 Run `grep -r 'ciflow/' .github/workflows --no-filename` to find more labels.

-You can add the `accept2run` label to your PR to run land check signals when your PR gets approved so that the land process doesn't take as long.
-You can also add `accept2ship` if you want to land your PR as soon as your PR gets approved.
+You can add the `accept2run` label to your PR to add `ciflow/trunk` when your PR gets approved so that the land process doesn't take as long.
+You can also add `accept2ship` if you want to a bot to comment `@pytorchbot merge` as soon as your PR gets approved.

 # Deprecated
 <details><summary>Expand to see old features</summary>